 4) Old age

 Older people are more susceptible to hypothermia in case of either cold weather, cold water or alcohol intoxication.
 There are several reasons that can cause a lower body temperature in older age.
 For example, as people age, they lose fat present below the skin of extremities and the skin also get drier.
 Both of these alterations can cause a loss of extra heat from the body.

 When the clock is ticking fast on your age, you become susceptible to illness.
 Some of these, including diabetes, can inhibit a body’s natural response to cold.

-Additionally, without the shadow of a doubt, we become less active when we grow older.
+Additionally, we become less active as we grow older.
 This means that in old age bodies generate less heat.
 The rate of metabolism slows down.
-For this reason, even with a minor drip in external temperature, older people can develop hypothermia fast.
+For this reason, even with a minor dp in external temperature, older people can develop hypothermia fast.

 In summary, below are the reasons why older people are more vulnerable to low body temperature:

 - Decreased shivering and enlarged blood vessels too close to the skin surface

 - Reduced rate of metabolism (primarily due to inactivity and weakening organs)

 - Medical conditions –diabetes, Parkinson’s disease, stroke